Current as of June 2022

 Can I get time off from work to vote?

 - Maybe.
-If your work schedule doesn’t give you three consecutive hours off while the polls are open, you have the right to take time off from work in order to vote.
+If your work schedule doesn’t give you three consecutive hours off while the polls are open, you have the right to take time off from work to vote.
 However, you must give your employer written notice before Election Day.
 Your employer may not penalize you or deduct from your regular wages or salary on account of the absence.

 Where do I vote?

 - You must vote at the polling place to which you’re assigned.